 For indoor use, Ficus elastica, the true Indian rubber plant, has been replaced with newer, more durable kinds.
-The “Robusta” variety , Ficus elastica Robusta or Ficus Robusta, is the most closely related to the original.
-Another variety , Ficus Decora, differs from “Robusta” in that it has wider and broader leaves as well as a reddish-brown center vein.
+The “Robusta” variety, Ficus elastica Robusta or Ficus Robusta, is the most closely related to the original.
+Another type, Ficus Decora, differs from “Robusta” in that it has more comprehensive and broader leaves as well as a reddish-brown centre vein.

 Ficus elastica or indoor rubber plant varieties: There are various Ficus elastica or indoor rubber plant variations.
 The following are some of the most well-known different types of rubber plants